 Furthermore, to help determine the presence of athletic pubalgia, the healthcare professional will probably ask the patient to perform a sit-up or to bend the trunk against resistance.
 If you have a sports hernia, these tests will be painful.
 The doctor may also require x-rays or magnetic resonance imaging (MRI) to help determine whether you have athletic pubalgia.
 The scope of our information is limited to chiropractic as well as to spinal injuries and conditions.
 To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Back pain is one of the most prevalent causes of disability and missed days at work worldwide.
 Back pain attributes to the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
 Approximately 80 percent of the population will experience back pain at least once throughout their life.
 The spine is a complex structure made up of bones, joints, ligaments, and muscles, among other soft tissues.
 Because of this, injuries and/or aggravated conditions, such as herniated discs, can eventually lead to symptoms of back pain.
 Sports injuries or automobile accident injuries are often the most frequent cause of back pain, however, sometimes the simplest of movements can have painful results.
 Fortunately, alternative treatment options, such as chiropractic care, can help ease back pain through the use of spinal adjustments and manual manipulations, ultimately improving pain relief.

-The information herein on "Athletic Pubalgia Mechanism of Injury" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Athletic Pubalgia Mechanism of Injury" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.